AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-extract from him will suffice: \"The greatest of all the fathers, the most apostolic man since the days of the apostles, the father who on every branch of study rendered to the church the deepest and widest services --- the immortal Origen. \* \* \* The first writer, the profoundest thinker, the greatest educator, the most laborious critic, the most honored preacher, the holiest confessor of his age.
+extract from him will suffice: \"The greatest of all the fathers, the most apostolic man since the days of the apostles, the father who on every branch of study rendered to the church the deepest and widest services --- the immortal Origen....
+The first writer, the profoundest thinker, the greatest educator, the most laborious critic, the most honored preacher, the holiest confessor of his age.
 We know of no man in the whole Christian era, except St. Paul, who labored so incessantly, and rendered to the church such inestimable services.
 We know of no man, except St. Paul, who had to suffer from such black and bitter ingratitude.
 He, the converter of the heathen, the strengthener of the martyrs, the profoundest of Christian teachers, the greatest and most learned of the interpreters of Scripture --- he to whom kings and bishops and philosophers had been proud to listen --- he who had refuted the ablest of all the assailants of Christianity --- he who had founded the first school of Biblical exegesis and Biblical philology --- he who